ejeba72/ejeba72/README.md

 - 👋 Hi, I’m @ejeba72
-- 👀 I’m an aspiring electronics engineer.
+- 👀 I’m an aspiring electronic engineer.
 - 🌱 I'm currently learning and trying my hand at embedded systems programming.
 - 💞️ I’m looking to get involved in designing and developing electronic subsystems for vehicle control systems systems.
 - 📫 How to reach me; eejeba@gmail.com.